 Similarly, if you want, you can view your project as a Kanban board.

-Monday.com has a workflow management system that is almost identical to Monday.com's.
+Asana has a workflow management system that is almost identical to Monday.com's.
 In comparison to Asana, it is easier to switch between different visual project workflow units.
 You can learn more about monday.com's workflow management software here.

 You can manage the workflow with Monday.com's Kanban boards, charts, and timelines.